JuliaGeodynamics/InteractiveGeodynamics.jl/README.md

 Return to the `REPL` with the backspace.

 6) Go to the package manager and activate the package.
-After that return to the `REPL` with a backspace
+After that, return to the `REPL` with a backspace
 ```julia
 julia>]
 (@v1.8) pkg> activate ../.